-The world may not have needed yet another calculator, but I wrote this while playing with the Spirit parsing library (part of Boost), and maybe some people will find it useful.
+The world may not have needed yet another calculator, but I wrote this while playing with the parsing library in Boost, and maybe some people will find it useful.
 PlainCalc is a buttonless, algebraic-entry, mathematical calculator with variables and functions.
 To use PlainCalc, type an expression or assignment and press Return or Enter.
-Unlike most calculators I've seen, PlainCalc allows you to indicate multiplication by juxtaposition, e.g., you can write 2πr instead of 2*π*r.
+Unlike most calculators I've seen, PlainCalc allows you to indicate multiplication by juxtaposition, e.g., you can write 2π instead of 2*π.

 As of version 2.5, PlainCalc is on the Mac App Store.
-New in this version, names of user-defined variables and functions can use almost any characters, even emoticons.
 Read the online help for details.
-This version requires macOS 10.15 or later.
+This version requires macOS 13.7 or later.

 Version 2.3 changes: